Azure/usql/FAQ.md

     @rs1 = SELECT *, ROW_NUMBER() OVER ( ) AS unique_id
          FROM @unique_id;

-Do not use Guid.NewGuid() to create unique ids for rows.
+Do not use Guid.NewGuid() to create unique ids for rows since the Guid creation is not deterministic and can lead to job aborts if a node is getting retried.

 ### Q: How can get a random sampling of rows from a rowset?